paulnicholsen27/algorithms/README.md

 algorithms
 ==========

-Practicing with some algorithms.  # Simple algorithms created for practice
+Practicing with some algorithms.

+Most of this work, for now at least, comes from the Udacity algorithms course.